downingbots/GPT4o_with_WidowX-Arm/README.md

 The results when using chatgptplus are below.
 It appears that chatgpt executes a simple plan to pick up the spoon and place it to the right, but didn't realize that the robot arm gripper failed to actually pick up the spoon.
-Further prompt engineering is probably required.
-The results are promising enough to continue experimenting using the chatgpt api for chatgpt4o.

 <img src="https://github.com/downingbots/GPT4o_with_WidowX-Arm/blob/main/spoon_chatgptplus.gif" width="120" height="120" />

 GPT4o Describing the image:
 "The image shows a robotic arm positioned above